 - The SimpleScripts script installer is not good.
 It takes much longer to put a CMS on your site than it should.

-- The wait time for chat support is extremely annoying; support can fail to be helpful once you finally get them on the line, especially if your problem doesn’t fit a scripted mold.
+- The wait time for online chat support is extremely annoying.
+Furthermore, the support staff isn’t always helpful, especially if your problem doesn’t fit a scripted mold.

-- Like HostGator, getting a question answered that doesn’t fit the mold of what a normal sales question is can be hard because the sales representative will tell you that you contact a different department instead of just forwarding the call onwards to the right department or trying to answer the question themselves.
+- Getting an answer for a question that doesn’t fit the mold of a “normal” sales question can be difficult.
+The sales representative will tell you to contact a different department instead of just forwarding the call to the right department or trying to answer the question themselves.

-- HostGator had two massive outages (August and December).
-This left many customers days without access to their site.
-In addition, oversold server space leaves a whole lot to be desired when it comes to site performance and uptime.
+- HostGator has had massive outages as a result of getting hacked.
+This left many customers without access to their site for days.
+In addition, oversold server space is a major detriment when it comes to site performance and uptime.